 What and Why

 Please do not get caught up in the numbers.
-They are important, but the important take away from this article is our collective industry continues to be cited by the FDA for the same observations year over year.
+They are important, but the important takeaway from this article is our collective industry continues to be cited by the FDA for the same observations year after year.
 The same 10 observations pop up again and again going back to at least 1999, over 23 years.
-In those 23 years we’ve seen a rapid increase in knowledge; better equipment; systems; processes; therapies; and technologies to name a few.
+In those 23 years, we’ve seen a rapid increase in knowledge; better equipment; systems; processes; therapies; and technologies to name a few.

 FDA’s 2006 Guidance for Industry, Quality Systems Approach to Pharmaceutical CGMP Regulations” details a six-system inspection model.
 The six systems (1.
 The Quality System; 2.
 Production System; 3.
 Packaging and Labeling System; 4.
 Laboratory Controls System; 5.
 Facilities and Equipment System; and 6.
 Materials System) are all interconnected.

-During the 2022 PDA Annual Meeting the author gave a presentation entitled “Analyzing Global FDA 483 Observational Trends 2018-2021.
+During the PDA Annual Meeting, the author gave a presentation entitled “Analyzing Global FDA 483 Observational Trends 2018-2021.
 In the presentation top observations within each of the six systems were detailed.
 Table 1 below details the total 483 observations by category/system from 2018-2021.
-The data was derived from a search of Redica Systems data.

-The data shows the Production System accounting for the largest percentage of total observations (27.4%) during the reporting period.
-However, the Quality System and Laboratory System are close runners up at 26.2% and 19.4%, respectively.
+The data shows the Production System accounted for the largest percentage of total observations (27.4%) during the reporting period.
+However, the Quality System and Laboratory System are close runners-up at 26.2% and 19.4%, respectively.

-Each of the Six Systems are further detailed in Tables 3-9.
+Each of the Six Systems is further detailed in Tables 3-9.